Export Control & Combating Terrorist Financing

 The UAE steadfastly combats illegal financial activities, such as money laundering, and actively works to eliminate terrorist financing networks.

-Safeguarding the integrity of the global financial system is in line with the UAE’s commitment to enhance its competitiveness and become a global financial center and preferred destination for business, investment, and economic partnerships with countries worldwide.
+Safeguarding the integrity of the global financial system is in line with the UAE’s commitment to enhance its competitiveness and become a global financial center and preferred destination for business, investment and economic partnerships with countries worldwide.

 A Strong and Sustainable National Framework